qalle2/finmorph/README.md

 ```

 ## extract_words.sh
-Convert the Kotus XML data into CSV files which are used as input for `test.py`.
-Warning:
+Convert the Kotus XML file into CSV files that are used as input for `test.py`.
+Warning: overwrites
-overwrites files.
+files.

 ## xml2csv.py
 Read Kotus XML data from stdin, print words in CSV format.
 For an example, see `extract_words.sh`.

+## merge_csv_lines.py
+Read CSV data from stdin, merge lines with identical words.
+For an example, see `extract_words.sh`.

 ## filter_by_conjugation.py
-Read input from `extract_words.py` from stdin, print lines that contain specified
+Read CSV data from stdin, print lines that contain the specified declensions/conjugations.
-declensions/conjugations.
 Arguments: first and last declension/conjugation.
-For an example, see
+For an example, see `extract_words.sh`.
-`extract_words.sh`.

 ## filter_by_syllable_count.py
-Read input from `extract_words.py` from stdin, print lines that contain the specified number of
+Read CSV data from stdin, print lines that contain the specified number of syllables.
-syllables.
 Argument: number of syllables (1&hellip;3).
 For an example, see `extract_words.sh`.